Dzsek/pretense/README.md

 |Priority Zone|The selected zone will become a priority for your coalition.
 All AI missions will first target this zone if possible, and choose an alternative target if the selected one is not viable.
 You can use this to prioritize attacks on an enemy zone, captures on a neutral zone, and resupplys on a friendly zone.
 Lasts about 1 hour |
 |Hack comms|Has a chance to reveal resources and production information of zones near the frontline(success rate 50%)|
 |Bribe officer|Has a chance to reveal resources and production on almost all enemy zones. (success rate 50%)|

+The amount of XP earned can be increased by staying in the same aircraft for longer periods of time.
+After 10 minutes of flight time, an XP multiplier will start growing slowly from 1.0x up to 5.0x.
+The current value of the multiplier can be seen in the player information menu.
+This survival bonus is applied at the time the XP is earned.
+Switching to a different aircraft, or respawning for any reason will reset the multiplier.

 ## 6. Editing the mission to suit your needs